Welcome to Bristol Lit Fest 2016

 Thursday 20th – Saturday 29th October 2016

-Grab tickets while you can - some events guaranteed to sell out!Keep an eye on the programme list for more amazing events
+Grab tickets while you can - some events guaranteed to sell out!Scroll down for full details of program

 WriteClub presents: Writing Inspiration workshop